-To receive HAF funds beyond the initial 10% payment described above, an eligible entity must develop and submit a plan for its use of HAF funding.
+To receive the remainder of its allocation, an eligible entity must develop and submit a plan for its use of HAF funding.
 These HAF plans will describe in detail the needs of homeowners within the relevant jurisdiction, the design of each program the eligible entity proposes to implement using HAF funds, performance goals, and information regarding the eligible entity's readiness to implement the programs.
 In developing HAF plans, Treasury expects that eligible entities will follow their state open meeting or "sunshine" laws (with associated public hearings conducted in a manner appropriate for local public health conditions), and Treasury encourages eligible entities to post draft HAF plans for public comment and hold public hearings.
-HAF participants will receive funds under the HAF only after Treasury approves a HAF plan.
-Treasury will provide eligible entities with a template for the HAF plan, which is expected to include the following elements.
+HAF participants will receive their remaining funds under the HAF only after Treasury approves a HAF plan.
+Treasury has provided eligible entities with a template for the HAF plan, which includes the following elements.